Increased demand for Nordic end-to-end-solutions

 The logistics market is driven above all by global growth and expanding international trade.
 The Nordic logistics market is closely correlated with GDP, but is also impacted by rising Web-based commerce.
 Commerce between the Nordic countries represents a significant portion of total commerce in the Nordic region.
 At the same time, Europe is the Nordic region's most important trading partner.
 The demand for Nordic end-to-end solutions and cross-border solutions to, from and within the Nordic region is rising.
 The market includes everything from home deliveries of parcels and road freight for heavy goods, to advanced logistics services such as third-party logistics (TPL).

-Position: Through its own network and international partnerships with DPD, among others, PostNord has a leading position in the Nordic distribution and logistics market, where the e-commerce-related logistics sector is expanding rapidly.
-The Group's logistics offering is to a large extent harmonized within the Nordic region.
+Position: PostNord, with its own Nordic network and international partnerships, for example with DPD, has a leading position in the Nordic market in distribution and logistics, in which the e commerce related logistics segment is showing rapid growth.
+The Group's logistics offering is largely harmonized within the Nordic region.

-E-commerce is expected to continue to expand by more than 10% annually over the next few years.
-The basic driving forces of e-commerce is convenience.
-Both e-retailers and recipients demand simplicity and availability for consumers and recipients.
+E-commerce is expected to continue to grow by more than 10–15% annually over the next few years.
+The basic driving force of e-commerce is convenience.
+Both e-retailers and recipients demand simplicity and availability.
 The major share of e-commerce purchases are still made from domestic companies.
 However, it is increasingly common for consumers to look for products beyond their country's borders.
 Sites in the United Kingdom, Germany, the United States and China, above all, attract Nordic consumers.

-One of e-commerce’s most important competitive factors is an effective and seamless system of logistics.
-The method, location, time and cost of goods delivery have become increasingly important to consumers at the time of purchase.
+One of e-commerce’s most important competitive factors is effective and seamless logistics.
+Delivery method, location, time and cost have become increasingly important to consumers at the time of purchase.
 Two powerful trends are the omni-channel concept, where the end consumer has the same purchasing experience irrespective of channel, and information logistics, which provides track-and-trace and control over deliveries in real time.

 Position: Today, PostNord has a unique reach and a leading position as expert and partner to the majority of e-retailers in the Nordic countries.
 All-in-all, this represents further attractive opportunities for growth.
 About a third of the new agreements signed by PostNord are in the fast growing e-commerce segment.